j-hannes/elm-tutorial/docs/tutorial.md

 To explain the code above: The elm.js contains the complete Elm library source code plus our compiled elm program (the app.elm).
 We are loading it via script tag into our browser, but we still need to "start" the application.
-This happens with the function `Elm.fullscreen` (other ways can be found [here](http://elm-lang.org/guide/interop)).
-We are passing our module as argument to the function, which is references as Elm.Main (Main is the default module name as we have not specified one in our source file).
+This can be done with the function `Elm.fullscreen` (other options of embedding can be found [here](http://elm-lang.org/guide/interop)).
+We are passing our module as argument to the function, which is references as Elm.Main (_Main_ is the default module name as we have not specified one in our source file).
 We will have a closer look at module at a later point.

 Now let's open the file in a browser: